sessionjs/keypair/README.md

 ## generateSeedHex

 Generates random seed and converts it to hex.
-Under the hood it uses sodium.randombytes_buf.
+Under the hood it uses CSPRNG from `@noble/curves`.

 ```ts
 import { generateSeedHex } from '@session.js/keypair'